Filirom1/jquery-mobile-backbone-requirejs/README.md

 Now, if we want to inject HTML before rendering the view, we will need to do it before the page is created : beforeCreate (bc).

-If we did it after page creation, for exemple before show (bs), elements like `data-role="header"`, `data-role="footer"`, ... will not be enhanced by jQM after injection.
+If we did it after page creation, for example before show (bs), elements like `data-role="header"`, `data-role="footer"`, ... will not be enhanced by jQM after injection.